 Back to marriage…not because it’s easy…it’s not.
 Who said it was suppose to be easy, anyway?
 Actually, Love Is Like A 401K.
 Click on the link to find out why!

-One of the greatest life-lessons I have learned is: life is difficult.
+One of the greatest life-lessons I have learned is simply this: life is difficult.
 I didn’t know that for many years.
 In fact, I learned that in my early thirties.
-Once I found that out, life became a little less difficult because I stopped striving for the perfect, problem-free life.
+Once I found discovered that tidbit, life became a little less difficult because I stopped striving for the perfect, problem-free life.
 I think the same thing can be said for marriage.

 Yesterday I was told about the marital problems of a couple I have known since they were dating.
 They have been married 27 years.
 I was stunned.
-In fact I was in such shock that I thought we were talking about another couple that I didn’t know so well.
+In fact, I was in such shock that I thought we were talking about another couple that I didn’t know so well.
 It caused me grief and sadness.
 I wanted to shout, “I get it, I understand.
 It’s okay, it won’t always be this way”, but who am I to say, and how do I even know that?

 I know in my heart of hearts that they will find their way through this storm and they will be better and stronger because of it.
 Even amidst the troubles and issues, in fact because of them, comes growth and learning.

 And after all, isn’t that what life’s all about, growth and learning through the hard stuff.
 Who said marriage was easy anyway?